Paula Froelich

 Paula Froelich is an American journalist and author of the book Mercury in Retrograde, which appeared on the New York Times Best Seller list.

 Froelich was a columnist for the New York Post Page Six.
 Between March 31, 2014, and October 2015, she was editor in chief of Yahoo Travel, where she led editorial direction, original content, and the expansion and re-imagination of the site.
 She is the founder of the website A Broad Abroad.
-She is also working on a novel for young adults.

 She was born in Leeds, England in 1973 and grew up in Cincinnati, Ohio.
-Her mother is Jewish.
+In 2009, she wrote a pilot for MTV called "Grits," about growing up in Ohio and northern Kentucky.
+In 2014, her essay "Controlled Burn" was featured in the anthology "The 10 Habits of Highly Successful Women."